syndit/com.synditcorp.ruleengine/README.md

 # Features

 1. Simple, document based.
-The definition document has the intelligence, not the Java code.
+The intuitive definition document has the intelligence, not the Java code.
 1. The definition documents are self-contained, making it easy to store a complete set of rules for a given purpose.
+    1. Include rules in a Mongo database or locally within a project's artifacts.
 1. The Engine's footprint is quite small, allowing as many instances as needed.
+1. Cache definition and evaluator instances for fast rule evaluation.
 1. Reusable rules (configure one rule to be used by other rules).
-1. Caches runtime rule results so reusable rules only need to be executed once.
 1. Evaluate rules with:
     1. MVEL expressions.
     1. Optional custom Java classes.
     1. Optional APIs.
-1. Sets rule evaluation values that can be used in expressions and/or called externally for other needs:
+1. Set rule evaluation outcomes for use in expressions and for reference externally:
-    1. Keys, intended for i18n keys.
-    1. Scores, for such things as tree scoring
-    1. Flags
-    1. Actions
-    1. Reasons
+    1. Numbers can be used to calculate and accumulate values, like tree scores or invoice amounts.
+    1. Tags are used for such things as i18n keys or other text values that denote a rule's state or outcome, e.g. "passed" or "insufficient funds".
 1. Easily allows for multiple tenant implementations:
     1. Separate documents for each client, division, department, etc.
+1. Easily control document version
+   1. Store in Mongo DB databases and retrieve based on document ID, version, and active flag.
+   2. Store local copies in project source code and control using the repository's version control.

 # Changes

+## Version 3.0.0

+The changes in version 3 include

+ 1. Outcomes have been simplified to allow for greater flexibility, essentially letting the developer designate any outcome tag or outcome number that is needed.
+ 2. To safeguard runtime manipulation and subsequent integrity of the Engine, rule objects implement the FINAL field keyword.
+If a rule definition needs to change, a new rule definition must be loaded.
+ 3. Performance tuning for much faster runtimes.
+ 4. The effectiveDate, expirationDate, and active fields have been implemented.

 ## Version 2.2.0